Grazen0/userlogin/en/faq.md

 <hr />

-## Q: I changed the config, but no changes are taking effect!
+## #1: I changed the config, but no changes are taking effect!

-A: Make sure to use the `/ul reload` command for config changes to take effect.
+Make sure to use the `/ul reload` command for config changes to take effect.
 If that doesn't work, check the server console for any errors.

-## Q: The movement restriction isn't working!
+## #2: The movement restriction isn't working!

-A: Check your `config.yml` file.
+Check your `config.yml` file.
 A common mistake is to put the following:

 ```yaml
 restrictions: